01-edu/public/subjects/expandstr.en.md

 ### Instructions

 Write a program that takes a `string` and displays it with exactly three spaces between each word, with no spaces or tabs at either the beginning nor the end.

 The `string` will be followed by a newline (`'\n'`).

 A word is a sequence of alphanumerical characters.

-If the number of parameters is not 1, or if there are no word, the program displays a newline.
+If the number of parameters is not 1, or if there are no word, the program displays nothing.

 ### Usage